OCA/delivery-carrier/delivery_free_fee_removal/readme/DESCRIPTION.rst

-This module allows to avoid create a delivery line in sale order if its price is zero.
+This module hides free delivery lines from Sales reports.
+These lines are not invoiceable, therefore not added in invoices.